oit-ipbl/robots/tello/DJITelloPy.md

 ```
 ## Flip
 ###  tello_sample05.py
-You can also control tello by using the Flip method.
+The following code is for control tello by using the Flip method.
 #### flip(self, direction)　or flip_x (self)
 Do a flip maneuver.
 Users would normally call one of the flip_x functions instead.
 ```python